timeblock4228waterphone/Time-anchor/README.md

-# Time-Blindness-compass Printable Public Domain
+# Time-Blindness-anchor Printable Public Domain

 A printable visual tool for people with time blindness.